matfish2/vue-tables/readme.md

 ### Loading Indicator

 The server-side component fires off two complementary events up the components tree: `vue-tables.loading` and `vue-tables.loaded`.
-You can listen to those events on a parent component using `this.$on` and use them to add and remove loading indication, respectively.
+You can listen to those events on a parent component using `this.$on` and use them to add and remove a loading indicator, respectively.

 # Options